christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Adding new scanners to TAPClean
 ===============================
 This is a cookbook intended to be used by FinalTAP and TAPClean scanner designers.
 It gives guidelines and code examples to follow when writing NEW scanners.
-To integrate your new scanner inside the above mentioned tools check the document about adding new scanners to FinalTAP (Stewart Wilson).
+To integrate your new scanner inside the above mentioned tools check the document about adding new scanners to FinalTAP (by Stewart Wilson).

 Definition of Terms
 -------------------